 Days 6-7 Sihanoukville (1B)

 We travel by public bus to Cambodia's southern coast and the beaches of Sihanoukville.
 Time to relax on the white sand while perhaps enjoying a massage and eating fresh seafood, or why not join a boat trip for a day of snorkelling and lunch on an uninhabited island.
-In the evening, enjoy a barbeque on the beach before hitting one of the many fun bars to dance the night away.
+In the evening, enjoy an optional barbecue on the beach before hitting one of the many fun bars to dance the night away.
 We spend two nights in Sihanoukville.
 The hotel has free-Wifi available.
 Bar and pool table are also available.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Tuktuks (local motorised transport) usually costs 2-3 USD in and around town.
 Approx travel time: Public bus from Phnom Penh to Sihanoukville: 4-5 hours The bus will stop for a break after approximately 2.5 hours of travel.
 The bus has air-conditioning and public Karaoke.
 Best to bring out those earplugs again if you like to relax on your bus journeys!

 Day 8 Mekong Delta (1D)